-When an individual gets to the point where he or she feels the need to file bankruptcy, odds are that person needs some relief from creditor harassment and constant bill-collector communication.
+When an individual gets to the point where they feel the need to file bankruptcy, odds are that person needs some relief from creditor harassment and constant bill-collector communication.
 This is where the automatic stay comes in.
 It is often one of the biggest benefits to pursuing bankruptcy, getting that immediate halt to debt collection actions.
 Creditors do have the right to fight the automatic stay, however.
 What happens when a creditor tries to get past the automatic stay?

 What Is the Automatic Stay?

 As soon as the bankruptcy petition is filed, the automatic stay is issued.
 This automatic stay acts as an injunction that prohibits creditors from continuing to collect on a debt while the bankruptcy case is in process.
-The purpose of the stay is to give the debtor relief from collection activities while he or she works through the Chapter 7 and Chapter 13 bankruptcy process.
+The purpose of the stay is to give the debtor relief from collection activities while they work through the Chapter 7 and Chapter 13 bankruptcy process.
 Only a few narrow exceptions exist that allow creditors to avoid or overcome the automatic stay, but it is possible.

 Filing a Motion to Lift the Stay